hotosm/osm-merge/docs/conflation.md

 Buildings that are very close together, like the business section in many areas of the world, do not get marked as separate buildings.
 Instead the entire block of buildings is a single polygon.
+This will eventually get fixed by drone mapping, where there can be more of a street view of the buildings that you can't get using existing satellite imagery.

 The other problem is that as processing satellite imagery is that buildings are recognized by shading differences, so often features are flagged as buildings that don't actually exist.
 For example, big rocks in the desert, or haystacks in a field both get marked as a building.
-Any building in the footprints data that has no other buildings nearby, nor a highway or path of some kind is flagged with a debugging tag of *false=yes*.
-Usually this is easy to determine looking at satellite imagery, since there are often remote buildings.
+Any building in the footprints data that has no other buildings nearby, nor a highway or path of some kind, is flagged with a debugging tag of *false=yes*.
+Usually this is easy to determine looking at satellite imagery, since these are often remote buildings.
 The tags can be searched for when editing the data to visually determine whether it's a real building or not.